Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

-Multi-instance learning (MIL) involves training on data that comes in labelled sets of bags, each containing unlabelled instances.
-In the context of CoPath, these labelled bags represent slides and the instances are patches \cite{188}.
-This approach is especially interesting in CoPath where labels at the WSI level are much more prevalent than patch-level annotations, thus despite being fairly recent, MIL has been applied in CoPath by a significant number of papers \cite{35,194,115,169,60,69,91,118,188,252,330,345,346,377,381,382,538,613,474,547,573,279,538,629,556,564,559,476,636}.
+Multi-instance learning (MIL) involves training from data that is labelled as high-level bags consisting of numerous unlabelled instances.
+In the context of CPath, these labelled bags often represent annotated slides of far more unlabelled patch instances \cite{188}.
+As labels at the WSI level are much easier to obtain (and hence more prevalent) than patch-level annotations, MIL has been applied to CPath by a significant number of papers \cite{35,194,115,169,60,69,91,118,188,252,330,345,346,377,381,382,538,613,474,547,573,279,538,629,556,564,559,476,636}.
+Since both utilize coarser annotations for training on massive images, MIL is similar to weakly-supervised learning.
+However, weak supervision predicts at a finer level (e.g. pixel segmentation from labelled patches) than the provided annotation while MIL prediction is typically at the same level.